Governance Institute of Australia: Profile

 and a publications program, and offers public and in-house training, conferences and education in governance and risk management.

 Education

 The Governance Institute provides internationally recognised qualifications in the areas of governance and risk management and provides training to organisations to help them with their governance practices.

 The Governance Institute's Graduate Diploma of Applied Corporate Governance is the only applied postgraduate course in governance with higher education accreditation in Australia.
-The Governance Institute Associate and Fellow Members are entitled to use the postnominals AGIA and FGIA, as well as the designation Chartered Secretary and the postnominals ACIS and FCIS.
+The Governance Institute Associate and Fellow Members are entitled to use the postnominals AGIA and FGIA, as well as the designation Chartered Secretary and the postnominals ACG and FCG.

 In addition, Governance Institute offers two risk specific postgraduate courses: Graduate Certificate of Applied Risk Management and Graduate Diploma of Applied Risk Management and Corporate Governance.

 The Institute also offers both a Certificate in Governance Practice and a Certificate in Governance and Risk Management.
 The Governance Institute Certificated Members carry the nationally recognised post nominal of GIA(Cert).